bryanbassett/bjbassett/README.md

 ## Phase 1: A resume CMS  [done]

-Creates frist - a responsive resume website, that when pressing "print" turns the website into a PDF automatically.
+Creates a responsive resume website, that when pressing "print" turns the website into a PDF automatically.
 Your resume will always be up to date, and easy to update.
 The back end includes the ability to generate shortlinks to be used on your resume/portfolio, letting you know when users clicked through links on your resume.

 ## Phase 2: A back end invoicing home base